emcek/dcspy/CONTRIBUTING.md

 ```
 and calls callback function `set_bios()` of current `plane` with received value and update display content, by creating bitmap and passing it through LCD SDK to device display.

-* You can also use 4 buttons below LCD display (G13) and left, right, up and down buttons (G19), just check their state with `check_buttons()` of `KeyboardMono` which one is pressed and send request do DCS-BIOS.
+* You can also use 4 buttons below LCD (G13) and left, right, up and down buttons (G19), just check their state with `check_buttons()` of `KeyboardMono` which one is pressed and send request do DCS-BIOS.
 ```python
 sock.sendto(bytes(self.plane.button_request(button), 'utf-8'), ('127.0.0.1', 7778))
 ```